 An unseated bulb will rattle in its socket.
 This can result in inconsistent connections, as well as regular flickering.

 To fix this, just tighten or change the bulb.
-This will reestablish a solid connection and help eliminate any possible dips in your electric current.
+This will have a solid connection again and will eliminate any possible dips in the electric current.

 4. Dimmer Switches